 Strategic asset allocation involves the deliberate division of investments across different asset classes to manage risk while targeting either a specific or broad long-term investment objective-and rebalancing the portfolio back to this pre-set allocation periodically.
 By spreading investments across assets with different risk and return expectations and characteristics, strategic multi-asset portfolios seek to leverage the benefits of diversification* to help investors meet their long-term return objectives.

-There are two primary approaches to strategic asset allocation: fixed-target allocation (steady), whereby the proportion invested in global equities and global bonds is consistent and maintained through regular portfolio rebalancing; and time-varying allocation (dynamic) whereby the mix of assets changes over time to optimise portfolio returns according to the portfolio’s objective.
+There are two primary approaches to strategic asset allocation: fixed-target allocation (steady), whereby the proportion invested in global equities and global bonds is consistent and maintained through regular portfolio rebalancing; and time-varying allocation (dynamic), whereby the mix of assets changes over time to optimise portfolio returns according to the portfolio’s objective.

 Investors with a broad, long-term growth objective are typically well-served by a steady allocation to global equities and bonds that is commensurate with their goals, investment horizon and preferences around risk.
 For example, for an investor with a long investment horizon and relatively high tolerance for risk, a steady allocation of 80% equities and 20% bonds might be best-suited.
 An investor with a lower risk tolerance might be better served with a 60% or 40% allocation to equities and the remainder invested in global bonds.